ayaankazerouni/incremental-testing/README.md

 Mining software repositories from student code to assess incremental development and testing practices.

-Thanks to [mauricioaniche](https://github.com/mauricioaniche/) for his work on [RepoDriller](https://github.com/mauricioaniche/repodriller).
-This work depends on a particular branch from my fork of RepoDriller on GitHub: [ayaankazerouni/repodriller:sigcse-2019](https://github.com/ayaankazerouni/repodriller/tree/sigcse-2019) (see [mauricioaniche/repodriller#128](https://github.com/mauricioaniche/repodriller/issues/128)).

 This work will soon be published:
 * Ayaan M. Kazerouni, Clifford A. Shaffer, Stephen H. Edwards, Francisco Servant. [*Assessing Incremental Testing Practices and Their Impact on Project Outcomes*](http://people.cs.vt.edu/~ayaan/assets/publications/Assessing_Incremental_Testing_Practices_and_Their_Impact_on_Project_Outcomes.pdf).
 SIGCSE Technical Symposium.
 2019.